Photonic $\mathbb{Z}_2$ topological Anderson insulators: Scattering approach for classifying the QSH phases of 2D spin-decoupled photonic crystals

+where $E_z^ -$ (${E_z^ + }$) denotes the amplitude of the leftward incident (rightward reflected) waveguide mode, and we require that the reference plane for defining the reflection phases of $r_L$ and $r$ are identical.
+The impedance boundary can be achieved by any optical insulating materials respecting TRS, say a PMC with $r_L=1$.
+More generally, it can be formed by another gapped PC subject to a twisted boundary condition such that $r_L=r_L(\phi_y)$ also depends on the twist angle $\phi_y$ but obeys $r_L(\phi_y)=r_L(-\phi_y)$ due to TRS.
+Hence, TRS ensures that the impedance boundary is topologically trivial.

+Since the closed waveguide lead can be regarded as a special TRS hard seal of the disordered PC, the existence of edge states of the PC is equivalent to that a harmonic TM field can subsist in the closed waveguide.
+From Eqs.\eqref{eq-GammaDef} and \eqref{eq-rPC}, we obtain the impedance match condition for the subsistence of waves inside the waveguide

+For a fixed frequency in the mobility gap, the schematics of reflection phases of the PC with trivial and nontrivial winding numbers are shown by the blue curves in Figs. \ref{fig-s5}(a) and (b), respectively.
+And the red dashed lines exemplify a constant reflection phase $-\varphi_L(\phi_y)\equiv0.5\pi$ for the TRS impedance boundary.
+The intersections between the blue and red lines represent the solutions of the impedance match condition ~\eqref{impedance match} and hence determine the number and loci of edge states at that frequency.
+For the trivial case, the absence of intersection indicates that no edge states are guaranteed to exist inside the bandgap.
+In contrast, the intersections of the curves in Fig. \ref{fig-s5} (b) demonstrate that the number of TM (TE) edge states is at least as many as the winding number $\tilde{C}_{\rm{s}}$ of the PC's reflection phase at any frequency inside the bandgap.

-And the $\mathcal{T}_f$-symmetry ensures that the winding number of TE reflection phase is always opposite to the TM result.
-Moreover, the nontrivial winding of reflection phases ($\tilde{C}_s\neq0$) directly indicates the disordered PC can support $|\tilde{C}_s|$ pairs of gapless helical edge states~\cite{suppl}.
-Hence, the topological classes of $r(\phi_y)$ can one-to-one map to the bulk QSH phases, \textit{i.e.}, $\tilde{C}_s\equiv C_s$, according to the bulk-edge correspondence.
+In summary, we can conclude that { the nontrivial winding of the reflection phase ($\tilde{C}_s\neq0$) directly indicates the PC can support $|\tilde{C}_s|$ pairs of gapless helical edge states}.
+Hence, according to the bulk-edge correspondence between edge states and bulk QSH-Chern numbers, the topological classes of the reflection coefficient $r(\phi_y)$ can one-to-one map to the bulk QSH phases, \textit{i.e.}, $\tilde{C}_s\equiv C_s$.